Willie Dunn said at that time,

 Eastville, being located at a major whaling port, was the destination for many Montauketts seeking economic opportunities during the nineteenth century.
 Later in the twentieth century, community members worked in the local industrialized factories.1

-West Woods is a four hundred acre beach and woodland area owned by the Shinnecock Tribe.
+West Woods is a forty acre beach and woodland area owned by the Shinnecock Tribe.
 The woodland and beach area is used for contemporary social gatherings, weddings, celebrations, camping, and sweat lodge ceremonies.